Colleges by Location

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 695 in 2023.
-Wilson College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 856 in 2024.
+Wilson College has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the candidate.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the accepted students in 2023 was 26 while the average GPA was 3.48.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the enrolled students in 2024 was 26 and the average GPA was 3.4.
+That means that you need a GPA that's above average in order to get into Wilson College; the same goes for your ACT score.

-The SAT Critical Reading average score was 533 for the enrolled first-year students, while the average SAT Math score was 515.
+The SAT Critical Reading average score was 533 for the accepted students, while the average SAT Math score was 515.

 Retention Rate